 William L. Buchanan, Ph.D., ABPP is a licensed psychologist in Georgia and is Board Certified in Clinical Psychology by the American Board of Professional Psychology (ABPP).
-Dr. Buchanan earned his Ph.D. in Clinical Psychology from Georgia State University, with an emphasis in Clinical Child and Family Psychology and interned at the University of Oklahoma Health Sciences Center, College of Medicine.
+As an undergraduate, he attended the University of Georgia for two years and then transferred to Emory University where he graduated with Honors.
+He earned his Masters degree in Counseling Psychology from the University of Southern Mississippi.
+Dr. Buchanan earned his Ph.D. in Clinical Psychology from Georgia State University, with an emphasis in Clinical Child and Family Psychology.
+He did his internship in clinical psychology at the University of Oklahoma Health Sciences Center, College of Medicine.
 Both his doctoral program and his internship are accredited by the American Psychological Association (APA).

-Dr. Buchanan is an Approved Supervisor and Clinical Fellow of the American Association for Marriage and Family Therapy (AAMFT).
-He is Board Certified by the American Board of Forensic Examiners and the American Board of Forensic Medicine and is a Diplomate and a Nationally Certified Custody Evaluator (NCCE) in the Professional Academy of Custody Experts (PACE).
+Dr. Buchanan is an Approved Supervisor of the American Association for Marriage and Family Therapy (AAMFT).
+He is a Nationally Certified Custody Evaluator (NCCE) and a Nationally Certified Parenting Coordinator (NCPC) in the Professional Academy of Custody Experts (PACE).

-Dr. Buchanan specializes in clinical psychology, child psychology, family therapy, neuropsychology, adoption and attention deficit hyperactivity disorder (ADHD).
-Currently he serves on the Editorial Board of The American Journal of Family Therapy, co-authored The Dictionary of Family Psychology and Family Therapy (1993), has written chapters in professional textbooks on eating disorders, weight control, and children's mental health services and published research in professional journals.
+Dr. Buchanan specializes in psychological evaluations, neuropsychological evaluations, forensic evaluations, clinical psychology, child psychology, family therapy, neuropsychology, adoption and attention deficit hyperactivity disorder (ADHD).
+He has served on the Editorial Board of The American Journal of Family Therapy, co-authored The Dictionary of Family Psychology and Family Therapy, has written chapters in professional textbooks on eating disorders, weight control, and children's mental health services and published research in professional journals.
 Dr. Buchanan has conducted numerous workshops and presentations at national and state conferences on family therapy, ADHD, attachment disorders, neuropsychology, psychotherapy, health care reform, ethics, mental health law and legislative issues.

 For 14 years, Dr. Buchanan practiced psychology in Gainesville, Georgia.
 After graduate school he served as the Assistant Director of the Department of Clinical Psychology and Neuropsychology at Northeast Georgia Medical Center for three years and served for six years as the psychologist consultant to the Weight Management Program of Northeast Georgia Medical Center.
 Dr. Buchanan was a partner of Affiliated Psychological and Medical Consultants in Gainesville before he founded North Point Psychology, LLC, in 2001.

 The Buchanan family has also been active in their church, Pleasant Hill Presbyterian.
-Bill has known his pastor for 40 years, going back to his Young Life days, when Bill was a member and the pastor was a youth leader.
-Bill served as a Young Life leader for several years prior to attending graduate school in psychology.
-The family has recently been attending North Point Community Church, as one of the children is involved in its high school program.
+Bill has known his pastors for 40+ years, going back to his Young Life days, when Bill was a high school member and the pastor was a Young Life leader.
+While in college and for a couple of years after college, Bill served as a Young Life leader prior to attending graduate school in psychology.
+He served on the work crew one summer and was a Honda Wrangler another summer at Windy Gap, the Young Life camp in North Carolina.
+The family has recently been attending North Point Community Church.

 Below are downloadable copies of Dr. Buchanan's full vita, one-page vita and graduate curriculum: